goodlabs-studio/kibana-plugin-drilldownmenu/README.md

 ![Change field format type](img/step-1.png)
 - Configure URL's and labels that should be present in the menu
 ![URL addition example](img/step-3.png)
-- Hovering over values of the formatted field now provides a menu of URL's
+- Hovering over values of the formatted field displays configured menu

 ![URL menu example](img/step-4.png)